MayEcon/mayecon.github.io/index.md

 ## About Me

-I am a Ph.D. student at University of Minnesota -- Twin Cities.
+I am a Ph.D. student in the economics department of the University of Minnesota expecting to graduate in May 2023.

-## Research Interests

--

 ## Working Papers